kambana4200/HeatPump_DigitalTwin/README.md

 Flow representing the DT of a Heat Pump Test Bench : Verzion 1 on 04 / 2025

-Functionalities proposes on HMI :
+Proposed Functionality on HMI :

  1) Interactive dashboard of Heat Pump's Sensor and Actuator datas
  2) Sending Command Control to Heat Pump's Air-Heater
  3) Twin of a PID Corrector

 Simulation Abilities : Add assets on the semantic Digital Model on this flow Then view all data modifications